 I love being in the kitchen.
 It is my happy place.
 I don’t mind baking up a storm and filling up my home with cookies and other goodies for family and friends.

 My son Jaime is a cookie monster so he really gobbles up everything I bake.
-Sometimes I have lots left over which prompts me to invite people who like to eat cookies just to help finish them off.
+Sometimes I have lots of leftover which prompts me to invite people who like to eat cookies just to help finish them off.

 When my friend Michelle Ressa Aventajado invited me and my sis Janelle to join her cookie swap, I was overly excited.
 Finally, a reason for all this cookie madness!
 Michelle is a Filipina-American who hails from New York City and brought back with her, this lovely tradition to our shores and our community of friends in Alabang.
 It may well be in existence already in this country but have not come across anyone yet who has taken part in one.